foxmanbrasil/backend-challenge/README.md

 # npm start

-it will import data from ./oldData folder . should in your case show :
+it will import data from ./oldData folder . should in your case show Console message :

-#I got  users:60 ,partners :20
+I got  users:60 ,partners :20

 -------------------